-The iPhone 14 is still months away, but we already have a number of credible leaks regarding the next set of flagship phones from Apple started early and are continuing at an ever more rapid pace.
+The iPhone 14 is still months away, but credible leaks regarding the next set of flagship phones from Apple started early and are continuing at an ever more rapid pace.

-These started before the iPhone 13 launched with some of the leaks and rumors about that phone spilling over to the iPhone 14.
-Of course, take these rumors with a grain of salt and apply a few extra shakes for a phone that will not be released for several months.
-However, if we hone in on the strongest sources, there is a reasonably high level of confidence that these rumors and leaks are accurate.
+The rumors started before the iPhone 13 launched with some of the leaks and rumors about that phone spilling over to the iPhone 14.
+While there's no shortage of iPhone rumors, we are going to hone in on the strongest sources, to ensure a reasonably high level of confidence that these rumors and leaks are accurate.

 With that preamble aside, here’s a look at everything we’ve gathered on the iPhone 14 so far, including the expected release date, pricing, design, specs and more.